 The beginning of the hike was steep to get to the Dirty Face Ridge.
 Hiking through the trees on a soft hiking trail made the climb more pleasant.
 The mossy green colors reminded me I was enjoying another day outdoors.
 It was a great workout, and the closer to the ridge, the better the views.
 Seeing popular Olympic peaks like Constance and the Brothers.
 The trail usually covered in snow this time of year was dry and soft.
 Approaching the ridge, we switched between soft, dirt sections and hard, rocky ones.

-Once we got to the ridge, we saw Mount Townsend in the distance (not pictured).
+Once we got to the ridge, we saw Mount Townsend in the distance.
 It looked far, but we knew better.
 Having most of the steep climb behind us, it was time to ridge walk until the last push to the summit.
 Here we ran into a couple with a friendly mini Australian Shepard dog.
 We talked briefly with them as they live in the area and said it is usually covered in snow at this time of year.
 We believe they came from another trail branching off the ridge.

 Standing on the summit.